 🇧🇭 Bahrain vs 🇺🇸 United States: crypto licensing compared

-Bahrain and United States take recognisably different routes to crypto authorisation.
+Bahrain and United States are commonly considered side by side for crypto authorisation.
 In Bahrain the route is the Crypto-Asset Service Licence under CBB Rulebook Volume 6 (Capital Markets), Crypto-Asset Module (CRA), issued under Decree Law No. 64 of 2006 (CBB Law).
 Four categories: Category 1 (reception/transmission of orders, investment advice), Category 2 (Cat-1 activities plus trading as agent, portfolio management, custody), Category 3 (Cat-2 activities plus trading as principal/dealing on own account), Category 4 (operating a licensed crypto-asset exchange plus custody).
 A separate Stablecoin Issuance and Offering (SIO) Module (also Volume 6) now licenses stablecoin issuers. overseen by Central Bank of Bahrain (CBB); in United States it is the No single federal crypto licence.
 Fragmented dual-layer regime: (a) State-level Money Transmitter Licence (MTL), required in 49 states (all except Montana) plus DC, applied for via NMLS (Nationwide Multistate Licensing System) under each state's money transmission statute (31 states have adopted the Money Transmission Modernization Act, MTMA, in full or part as of Feb 2026); (b) Federal FinCEN Money Services Business (MSB) registration under the Bank Secrecy Act, via FinCEN Form 107, required for any business acting as a money transmitter/administrator/exchanger of convertible virtual currency.
 Some states have specific regimes (e.g., NY BitLicense from NYDFS, 23 NYCRR Part 200) as an alternative/superseding requirement. under No single federal crypto regulator.
 Federally, FinCEN (US Treasury) handles MSB registration and BSA/AML oversight.
 At the state level, each state's banking/financial-services department (e.g., NYDFS in New York, DFPI in California) issues and supervises money transmitter licences via NMLS.
 The SEC and CFTC separately assert jurisdiction over certain crypto activities (securities/commodities), the allocation of that jurisdiction is the subject of the pending CLARITY Act..
-The two regimes differ on 8 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |